Resources and bibliography

 Sun insurance records Sun Insurance Office policy registers, 1710-1928, London Metropolitan Archives, formerly Guildhall Library, London (MS 11936).
 Card indexes by trade for London are available at certain locations covering parts of the period.
 A microfiche index to the registers is available for 1775-87, and an online index for 1800-39 through A2A (Access to Archives, see below) at www.nationalarchives.gov.uk/a2a (to find a record, select London Metropolitan Archives from the drop-down menu and include the word ‘insured’ in the search term).
 See also Fire Insurance Records at www.history.ac.uk/gh/fire.htm.

 Apprenticeships The Inland Revenue registers of tax payments on apprentice’s indenture are now available online as Registers of Duties Paid for Apprentices' Indentures, 1710-1811, a co-operation between Ancestry.co.uk and the National Archives.
-This largely supersedes Percival Boyd’s index, The Apprentices of Great Britain, 1710-74, abstracted from same records in the National Archives, series IR 1 (index available at Society of Genealogists, Guildhall Library and elsewhere).
+This largely supercedes Percival Boyd’s index, The Apprentices of Great Britain, 1710-74, abstracted from same records in the National Archives, series IR 1 (index available at Society of Genealogists, Guildhall Library and elsewhere).
 Another series, ‘London Apprenticeship Abstracts, 1442-1850’, with over 300,000 names from City Company records, is available through a cooperation with the Society of Genealogists at www.originsnetwork.com/.
+Yet another resource, Records of London's Livery Companies Online, a project to create a searchable and freely accessible database of membership information for City of London's Livery Companies, from earliest surviving records until c.1900, has by January 2014 made available records relating to the Clothworkers', Drapers', Goldsmiths' and Mercers’.

 Births, marriages, deaths (BMD) Records of births, marriages and deaths have been studied through three helpful websites.
 FreeBMD is an ongoing project to transcribe the Civil Registration index of births, marriages and deaths for England and Wales, and to provide free Internet access to the transcribed records; it contains partial index information for the period 1837-1983 at www.freebmd.org.uk/ .
 References to ‘registration district’ or to ‘district’ refer to the civil registration districts.
 Non-conformist BMD provides information on a fee basis from the registers of various non-conformist churches, 1534-1865, at www.bmdregisters.co.uk/ .
 London Parish Records provides information on a fee basis, covering certain London Baptisms, Marriages and Burials 1538-1812, Births and Baptisms 1813-1906, Marriages and Banns 1754-1921, and Deaths and Burials 1813-1980, etc, at Ancestry.co.uk , provided with the London Metropolitan Archives.
 For Scotland, see Scotlands People, below.